dwil2444/dwil2444.github.io/content/posts/vi.md

 **Variational Inference** is a technique used in Bayesian Statistics to approximate **$p ( z \mid x)$** the conditional density of an unknown variable, **z** given an observed variable, **x** through optimization.
 To find this approximate density:
 - select a family of densities, $\mathscr{D}$ over the latent variables.
 Each member of the family q(z) $\in \mathscr{D}$ is a candidate approximation to the true density.
-- The optimization problem is then to find the member of this family which is closest in **Kullback-Leibler (KL) divergence** to the conditional density of interest.:
+- The optimization problem is then to find the member of this family which is closest in **Kullback-Leibler (KL) divergence** to the conditional density of interest:
 $$
 q^{*} (z) = \underset{q(z) \in \mathscr{D}}{\text{arg min}} \quad \text{KL} (q(z) \mid \mid p(z \mid x))
 $$